 Despite all the PVA-related confusion below, Dropps does a lot of sustainability things right.
 Their shipping is carbon-neutral, they use minimal, cardboard packaging (no plastic bags or boxes), and their detergents are mostly plant-based.

 When you Google “plastic-free laundry detergent,” Dropps are right at the top.
 But as I realized after ordering, there’s some controversy about their plastic-free status.

-The catch is that they use PVA (polyvinyl alcohol, also called PVOH), which is a petroleum-based film that the pods are covered in.
-It’s plastic.
-(Cleancult also uses PVA for their laundry and dishwasher tabs, and TruEarth strips list it as an ingredient.)
+The catch is that they use PVA (polyvinyl alcohol, also called PVOH), which is a petroleum-based film that the Dropps, like most brands, pods are covered in.
+(Cleancult also uses PVA in their dishwasher tabs, and it’s an ingredient in TruEarth laundry strips.)

 But doesn’t that just dissolve?

 Yes.
 Maybe?
 I’m not sure, so ended up doing a lot more research on this.

 There are many different types of PVA that dissolve in different ways and are used in tons of products (including food, cosmetics, fishing nets… the list goes on).
 The PVA film that dishwasher or laundry tablets are wrapped in should disintegrate, but only when there are certain microbes around (which are added by city water treatment plants.
 I couldn’t find any information on whether PVA biodegrades in rural homes that use septic tanks, where no special microbes are added.)

 There’s also debate about how much of it actually breaks down in water treatment plants.
 That’s why Blueland’s new laundry pods are “naked” tablets with no PVA covering.
 They say more than half of PVA never dissolves and is a common water and soil pollutant.

 Basically, Cleancult and Dropps say the PVA they use dissolves well; Blueland says it’s possible that most PVA doesn’t actually dissolve the way we want it to, so it’s better to avoid it.